 What tools help improve inventory management for catering?

-How can caterers reduce waste in their operations?
+How can caterers reduce food waste during events?